cbeauhilton/Halve/_posts/2018-11-01- Artificial-Intelligence-Definitions-and-Indefinitions.md

 # Machine Learning

 A common definition of ML goes something like,
->Given examples and some set of inputs, an algorithm predicts the output without being told explicitly how to get there.
-It 'learns' the relationship between inputs and outputs.
+>Given enough examples, an algorithm "learns" the relationship between inputs and outputs, that is, how to get from point A to point B, without being told exactly how points A and B are related.

 This is reasonable, but incomplete.
 Each algorithm has its own [flavor](https://xkcd.com/2048/): assumptions, strengths, weaknesses, uses, and adherents.

 The simplest example generalizes well to more complex algorithms:

-Imagine an AI agent that is shown input and output values of multiple cases.
-If it assumes a linear relationship between input and output, which is often a reasonable approach, it can then calculate (“learn”) a line that approximates the trend.
+Imagine an AI agent that is shown point A and point B of multiple cases.
+If it assumes a linear relationship between input (A) and output (B), which is often a reasonable approach, it can then calculate (“learn”) a line that approximates the trend.
 After that, all you have to do is give the AI an input, even one it hasn't seen before, and it will tell you the most likely output.
 This describes the basic ML algorithm known as [Linear Regression](https://www.youtube.com/watch?v=zPG4NjIkCjc).

 ![illustration of linear regression](https://thumbs.gfycat.com/JointPartialIslandcanary-size_restricted.gif)